esheldon/fitsio/README.md

 older versions with `pip` via `pip uninstall fitsio`.
 If you do, the best thing to do is to manually remove the files manually.
 See this [stackoverflow question](https://stackoverflow.com/questions/402359/how-do-you-uninstall-a-python-package-that-was-installed-using-distutils) for example.

+### python 3 strings

+As of version `1.0.0`, fitsio now supports Python 3 strings natively.
+This support means that for Python 3, native strings are read from and written correctly to FITS files.
+All byte string columns are treated as ASCII-encoded unicode strings as well.
+For FITS files written with a previous version of fitsio, the data in Python 3 will now come back as a string and not a byte string.
+Note that this support is not the same as full unicode support.
+Internally, fitsio only supports the ASCII character set.

+## TODO

+- HDU groups: does anyone use these?
+If so open an issue!